Quick answer

 - Priority Pass/LoungeKey digital passes: Sometimes available for $32-$45 through the app, which is often the cheapest option.

 Pro tip: always check if you can book online in advance.
 Walk-up prices are almost always higher, and some lounges sell out during peak times.
-I've been turned away twice at the door when I could have booked a guaranteed spot the night before.
+Travelers get turned away at the door often enough that booking a guaranteed spot the night before is worth the small effort.

 The Gate Area Cost Comparison

-Here's what a typical 3-hour layover costs me at the gate area at a major US airport:
+Here's what a typical 3-hour layover costs at the gate area at a major US airport:

 - Coffee (decent): $6-$7